TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

 ### Challenges

 Challenges are meant to distinguish excellent solutions from good solutions.
 Typically, they are less guided and require more investigation and programming skills.

+#### Reusable Field Descriptors

+Store and retrieve field descriptors or field references instead of re-generating them in different places.
+See the challenges from last week to get an idea how this can be achieved.

+#### Reusable Variable Accessors

+In your current implementation, you generate load and store instructions for parameters and local variables over and over again.
+Avoid this by storing and retreiving these instructions instead of storing their index.

 #### Generate Debug Information